-Treatment resistant depression is usually defined as a case of depression that doesn’t respond to two or more treatments of medication which have been of standard dose and duration.
+Treatment resistant depression is usually defined as a case of depression that doesn’t respond to two or more treatments of medication that have been of standard dose and duration.
 If temporary relief of the symptoms occurs, followed by a recurrence, it is also regarded as treatment resistant depression.
 A range of other treatments is available, including different medication strategies, psychotherapies, and other procedures.

 What Is Treatment Resistant Depression?

-Treatment resistant depression is a descriptive term for the various forms of depression that don’t respond to initial treatments As many as 30 to 40% of people who take antidepressants experience only partial relief of symptoms.
+Treatment resistant depression is a descriptive term for the various forms of depression that don’t respond to initial treatments.
+As many as 30 to 40% of people who take antidepressants experience only partial relief of symptoms.
 Although some of these individuals will respond to a different medication or combination of medications, as many as 15% don’t respond to antidepressant treatments at all.1

 Signs & Symptoms of Treatment Resistant Depression